 Through this, we can provide our delegates an in-depth understanding of international relation and politics related disciplines in the complex field between nations.

-International Relations – European Union as a Global Power and Political Systems in the Far East
+1. International Relations – European Union as a Global Power and Political Systems in the Far East

 a.
-European Union as a Global Power
+The European Union and Brexit: Still a Global Power?

 b.
-Political Systems in the Far East
+Political Systems in the Far East:

 The three leading states of East Asia, China, Japan, and the Republic of Korea, are all in their own current self-understanding ancient states.
 Their territories have been expanded and consolidated over thousands of years to create nations formed as communities through a deep and purposeful process of political construction.
 The category of democracy is one which has reached them relatively recently and unmistakably from the outside.
 Two of the three now have political and legal orders modelled on the European or American paradigm of representative democracy, with constitutions and clearly competitive elections between rival political parties to select their national governments.
 One, the People’s Republic of China, is governed very differently.
 This course considers the historical process of interpreting the western category of democracy as a source of political authority and a basis for effective government in all three countries.
 It explains why the political forms in which they are now embodied have limited credibility in all three countries, and why those forms now make such an unimpressive contribution to handling the political challenges which each now conspicuously faces.

-This course will use a combination of theoretical and cutting-edge empirical research to critically examine the role of international institutions in promoting cooperation in several different areas of global politics.
+The course will use a combination of theoretical and cutting-edge empirical research to critically examine the role of international institutions in promoting cooperation in several different areas of global politics.
 The introductory sessions entitled ‘Institutions and Cooperation: Competing Theoretical Frameworks’ will introduce students to basic conceptual and theoretical questions in the study of international organisation and then delegates will move on to a thematic study of the functioning and impact of international organisations in different issue areas.
 Starting with ‘The International Organisation of Security’, the course will look at the theme of ‘Protecting the Global Environment’ before looking at the question of the “International Organisation of Human Rights”.

 This course will provide an introduction to international relations and international disputes.
 Students will explore the historical roots of modern day disputes in international relations, as well as systemic obstacles to dispute settlement.
-While the first part of the course will focus on a theoretical and historical overview, the second part of the course will focus on an ongoing dispute, namely the civil war in Syria, in order to illustrate the insights from the earlier lectures on an ongoing case study.
+While the first part of the course will focus on a theoretical and historical overview, the second part of the course will focus on an on-going dispute, namely the civil war in Syria, in order to illustrate the insights from the earlier lectures on an on-going case study.

-a.
-World Trade Organisation (WTO)
+5. World Trade Organization (WTO)

 This course discusses the history, objectives, and institutional aspects (trade negotiations, decision-making, and dispute settlement) of GATT and the WTO.
 It also includes case studies and casework.
 There is a particular focus on the legality of measures adopted for the protection of the environment and human rights.
 The lecture also focuses on the more jurisprudential aspects of the WTO dispute settlement system.
 It also considers trade in services, which is of increasing importance to WTO Members and which is disciplined in a manner similar to trade in goods.
 It turns then to the regulation of free trade agreements and customs unions and also touches on the development dimension of the WTO, a topic of increasing importance given the Doha Development Agenda currently being negotiated by WTO Members.